ardittristan/VTTColorSettings/README.md

 # VTTColorSettings

- adds color picker as settings option in Foundry VTT
+Adds color picker as settings option in Foundry VTT to use as library for module developers.

 ## Preview